persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 The **SRC parameters** window allows one to define:
   - **Evaluation parameters**:
-     - the sample size (default: 10000, integer expected)
+     - the sample size (default=10000)
-     - the block size – the number of runs launched simultaneously – for parallelization purposes (default=1; expected= integer).
-It must be less than the sample size.
+     - the block size (default=1): defines the maximum number of samples queued for evaluation by the physical model, see :ref:`deterministic design of experiment evaluation <doeevalwizard>` for more details
   - **Advanced Parameters** (default: hidden): the seed of the random generator (default: 0, positive integer expected)